Chronic Pain Rehabilitation

 An Innovative Approach to Pain Management

-The Courage Center Chronic Pain Rehabilitation Program is part of our comprehensive pain management services.
+Courage Kenny Rehabilitation Institute's Chronic Pain Rehabilitation program is part of our comprehensive pain management services.
 This three-week, primarily residential program is for individuals who have exhausted standard medical treatment options and the pain continues to significantly interfere with their ability to function.

 The focus of the program is to increase function despite pain and to decrease reliance on the medical system through classes, aquatic and land exercise, and use of self-regulation techniques.